elevata-labs/elevata/docs/expression_dsl_and_ast.md

-# Expression DSL & AST
+# ⚙️ Expression DSL & AST

-This document describes elevata’s vendor-neutral **Expression DSL** and its corresponding **Expression Abstract Syntax Tree (AST)**.
+This document describes elevata’s vendor-neutral **Expression DSL** (Domain Specific Language) and its corresponding **AST** (Expression Abstract Syntax Tree).

-It forms the foundation of the new multi-dialect SQL engine and powers:
+It forms the foundation of the multi-dialect SQL engine and powers:
 - surrogate-key hashing
 - foreign-key lineage hashing
 - CONCAT/COALESCE operations